 Most if not all colleges have a ROTC unit located on its campus.
 ROTC training usually consist of a few hours a week of dedicated military training.
 Participating in the ROTC program may help you achieve your goal to become an officer for one of the military branches with the United States Armed Forces.
-Once you become an officer, you are than eligible for financial aid.
-This is one of the great benefits and rewards with the ROTC; you get paid to learn while serving in the military.
+Once you become an officer, you are then eligible for financial aid.
+This is one of the great benefits and rewards with the ROTC program; you get paid to learn while serving in the military.

 Four-year ROTC tuition scholarship programs are awarded to high school seniors on the basis of a national competition.
 More than 4,000 winners are selected each year.
 Recipients of four-year Army, Air Force, and Naval ROTC college scholarships may attend either a host college or an approved cross-enrollment college.

 High school students that accept an Army ROTC scholarship must sign a legal commitment to serve eight years in the Active Army, Army Reserve, or Army National Guard, or any combination thereof.
-Otherwise, excluding the Army, college scholarships from other military branch services require only a four year active duty service commitment.
+Otherwise, excluding the Army, college scholarships from other military branch services require only a four- year active- duty service commitment.

-If you are looking to join he ROTC program and commit to a military service branch of the armed forces than it is very important to consider to apply only to colleges that accept a four-year ROTC scholarship, A smart strategy is to apply to more ROTC scholarships that do have major requirements with specific military service branches.
+If you are looking to join the ROTC program and commit to a military service branch of the armed forces then it is very important to consider to apply only to colleges that accept a four-year ROTC scholarship, A smart strategy is to apply to more ROTC scholarships that do have major requirements with specific military service branches.
 For example, you may have a specific college major requirement in a specific area when awarded an Army or Air Force ROTC scholarship.
 Therefore, you may need to be prepared to pursue acceptance in your area of study as well.
 For example, if you win an Air Force ROTC scholarship for engineering, you must be accepted into the engineering program as well as to the college.